Homepage > Journal > What is flat design?

 However, let's do justice to the facts.

-Skeuomorphism has/had an essential role in the development and popularization of mobile devices, in which the operation of certain functions was suggested by three-dimensional icons (like a camera).
+Skeuomorphism has/had an essential role in the development and popularization of mobile devices, in which three-dimensional icons (like a camera) suggested the operation of certain functions.

 Did You Know...

-In a multi-channel, multi-tool, multi-app world, where the seamless transition from one device to another, from one channel to another, and from one app to another is a certainty, skeuomorphism is a considerable liability.
+In a multi-channel, multi-tool, multi-app world where seamless transitions from one device to another, from one channel to another, and from one app to another are a certainty, skeuomorphism is a considerable liability.

 Adapting three-dimensional designs to such a variety of conditions, constraints, specifics, and modes of operation is a formidable task.
 And considering the dynamics of changes outright unprofitable.